Human Resource Services

 Pay

-Temporary Merit employees are generally paid at the entry-level wage for the classification of work being performed within the Merit classifications.
-Students should be hired through Student Employment where possible.
+Merit - The hourly rate is generally paid at the entry-level wage for the classification of work being performed within the Merit classifications.
 A Merit employee serving in a non-temporary position may also hold a temporary appointment.

 Pay Schedule